-Now available for PREORDER, this new book by is a refined creation that took a decade of research and experience.
+Now available to order in various forms, this new book by is a refined creation that took a decade of research and experience.
 While the release will not be until March 21st 2017, your preorder will help push the work through the ranks for more impact when it is finally available.
 Official Website.

 Society is broken.
 We can design our way to a better one.

 In our increasingly interconnected world, self-interest and social-interest are rapidly becoming indistinguishable.
 If the oceans die, if society fractures, or if global warming spirals out of control, personal success becomes meaningless.
 But our broken system incentivizes behavior that only makes these problems worse.
 If true human rights progress is to be achieved today, it is time we dig deeper—rethinking the very foundation of our social system.

 In this engaging, important work, Peter Joseph, founder of the largest grassroots social movement in the world—The Zeitgeist Movement—draws from economics, history, philosophy and modern public health research, to present a bold case for rethinking activism in the 21st century.

 The conventional wisdom views poverty, social oppression and the growing loss of public health as unfortunate and immutable side effects of way of life.
 The New Human Rights Movement argues that these outcomes are, in fact, contrived—only natural to our outdated economic system.
 Social activists can never succeed in dramatically improving human life on this planet until they understand the structural reasons these problems exist.

 Arguing against the long-standing narrative of universal scarcity and other pervasive, legitimizing myths that defend the current state of affairs, The New Human Rights Movement ultimately presents the case for an updated economic approach.
 Joseph explores the potential of this grand social shift and how we can design our way to a post-scarcity world—a world where poverty doesn’t exist and the human family has become truly sustainable.